 How to Calculate Debt-to-Income Ratio

+You can check your credit score for free, but when it comes to DTI, you’ll have to do some good old fashioned math.
 To calculate your debt-to-income ratio, first, add up all your monthly debt payments.
 That includes your rent or mortgage, student loan and auto payments, alimony or child support, minimum credit card payment, and any other recurring payments.
 Next, divide this amount by your monthly gross income—your income before taxes.
 Multiply the resulting number by 100 to get your DTI percentage.

 Follow this simple equation: (total monthly debt payments ➗monthly gross income) ✕ 100 = DTI%